Protein is the building block needed to help repair cells and to make new ones.Therefore, it’s vital in creating lean muscle mass to get super toned.

-But there is much controversy and confusion over how much protein you should be consuming for optimal health, what happens if you consume too much protein from red meat, and how to diversify protein intake for optimal health.
+But there is much controversy and confusion over how much protein you should be consuming and what the best sources of proteins are for optimal health.

 Deciding how much protein you need to consume daily is a controversial subject.
 According to the NHS, the Reference Intake (RI) (general guidance for how much an average person needs) is 50g of protein per person per day.
 This would represent approximately 10% of daily caloric intake (depending on body weight, activity level, and other factors).
 According to research this amount is insufficient.